mmontossi/indexers/README.md

 - Gain control of the queries without losing simplicity.
 - Have out of the box integration with activerecord and pagers.
 - Deal with the just in time nature of elasticsearch.
-- Integrate activerecord includes on it.
+- Reduce queries by integrating activerecord eager loaders.
 - Have a convention of how to use suggestions.

 ## Install